The Skills First Program

 and are any of the following:

-- seeking to enrol in VCE or VCAL
+- over 20 yrs of age (at 1st January 2018) seeking to enrol in VCE or VCAL

-- 20 years and older and ‘upskilling’ by seeking to enrol in a course at a higher level than your existing qualification
+- over 20 yrs of age (at 1st January 2018) and ‘upskilling’ by seeking to enrol in a course at a higher level than your existing qualification

 If you are enrolled at a school, you will not be able to receive a government-subsidised training place for a course through the Skills First Program, unless you are undertaking the course as part of a School-Based Apprenticeship or Traineeship.
 The Government supports schools in other ways to offer vocational training to their students, so you should discuss all your options with your school.